Adore2113/MarsHSim/docs/dev_log.md

 #### Next Session:

-    ♡ review current variables, check numbers, evaluate my plaeholders and review my targets
+    ♡ review current variables, check numbers, evaluate my placeholders and review my targets

 ##      05/16/2026
-     ♡  while going over the total habitat volume in m3, I'm thinking that the crew can live with smaller living quarters and I'm going to make the greenhouse a bit bigger because it is crucial for long term survival, and I'm considering storage areas being a bit bigger as well..
+     ♡  while going over the total habitat volume in m3, I'm thinking that the crew can live w. smaller living quarters and I'm going to make the greenhouse a bit bigger b/c it is crucial for long term survival, and I'm considering storage areas being a bit bigger as well..

-    ♡ I was reading about how much room a person typically needs per person for psychological wellbeing.
+    ♡ I was reading about how much room a person typically needs/person for psychological wellbeing.
 I read it was 300m2 pp but that seems really unrealistic for Mars

-    ♡ research on the height requirements for ideal psychological wellbeing vertically, people seem to do better with "void" spaces (taller living areas), but also considering that I can't have an unrealistically tall habitat, so I keep trying to go for the minimum for psychological wellbeing long-term so I'm going with ..
+    ♡ research on the height requirements for ideal psychological wellbeing vertically, people seem to do better w. "void" spaces (taller living areas), but also considering that I can't have an unrealistically tall habitat, so I keep trying to go for the minimum for psychological wellbeing long-term so I'm going w. ..
 4m? maybe..
 3.8 (though the habitat would need to be partially buried, but I'm not simulating structural engineering right now)

-    ♡ I'm also reading about the thickness that a Mars habitat would have to be, with a focus on protection from radiation depending on materials used.
+    ♡ I'm also reading about the thickness that a Mars habitat would have to be, w. a focus on protection from radiation depending on materials used.
 I'm trying to figure out where the line is between believable Mars habitat, and overcomplicating my entire simulation..
 For now I'm going to choose some loose numbers and estimates and continue

-    ♡ I'm only going to focus on the variables that I currently have and make sure I'm happy with the numbers and targets and I'll consider spatial realism more later
+    ♡ I'm only going to focus on the variables that I currently have and make sure I'm happy w. the numbers and targets and I'll consider spatial realism more later

     ♡ I'm updating the measurements and variables for the greenhouse now that I made it bigger.
 I want to optimize the space in the greenhouse